Asset Management Plan: Footpaths, Kerbs and Roads

 The road that crosses the Torrens River on Forreston Road at Gumeracha has no allowance for foot traffic.
 Residents regularly walk to the Cemetery by walking across this bridge and its not safe.
 Is there any plan in the future of a Footbridge being constructed next to the bridge for foot traffic?

-ahann asked over 3 years ago
+ahann asked about 4 years ago

 Hi Ahann, thank you for your question.
 Council does not have any current plans for a footbridge across the River Torrens north of Gumeracha.
 You can make requests for upgrades via our website: https://www.ahc.sa.gov.au/Pages/Report-An-Issue.aspx